-In both family child care homes and child care centers, approximately half of the PEK participants were age 3 and half age 4 in each of the three years of PEK.
+In the first five years in both family child care homes and child care centers, approximately half of the PEK participants were age 3 and half age 4.
 Across the years, 40-72 percent of the children in family child care homes and 69-91 percent of the children in child care centers were in the PEK target population, meaning they were English Language Learners, came from low-income families, or needed Special Education services.
-Higher percentages of center than home care children came from low-income backgrounds (69-92% vs. 27-53%).
-PEK child care children typically spoke English as their primary home language, including 81-100 percent of home care children and 85-94 percent of center care children across the five years.
-A small percentage of children (1 to 10 percent) received Special Education services each year (Figures A61-A65).
-Figure 16 shows the percentages of PEK child care children in the program's target populations during the first five years in child care settings.
+Higher percentages of center than home care children came from low-income backgrounds (69-92% vs. 27-58%).
+PEK child care children whose primary home language was not English ranged from 0-19 percent of home care children and 6-15 percent of center care children across the five years.
+Those who received Special Education services ranged from 3-8 percent of home care children and 0-10 percent of center care children across the five years (Figures A62-A66).
+Figure 17 shows the percentages of PEK child care children in the program's target populations during the first five years of program operation in child care settings.

-16. PEK community component.
+17. PEK community component.
 Representation of PEK target populations, 2006-07 to 2010-11